mateus-earth/website/blog/26-Jun-2020-Game-Boy-Adventures.md

-# Intro
+## Intro

 I always have being a very big fan of the Nintendo's Game Boy system.
-When I was young me and my brother got one for christhimas from dad and it was more the awesome ;D
+When I was young me and my brother got one for christmas from dad and it was more the awesome ;D

-I can almost remember as if was today, we went for a neibour town, close to our city - because our city didn't have big stores that sell those kinda things back then - and got a **clear purple** Game Boy Color with **Pokemon Gold**.
+I can almost remember as if was today, we went for a neighbor town, close to our city - because our city didn't have big stores that sell those kinda things back then - and got a **clear purple** Game Boy Color with **Pokemon Gold**.